 I truly believe that all students should have access to grow, learn and create.
 Through my work as a teaching artist, my goal is to push my students past their inhibitions and expectations to learn more about themselves and how their work can positively influence their own lives as well as the community around them.

-I am currently partnered with the Walnut Street Theater and Episcopal Community Services to bring Social Emotional Learning (SEL) infused lessons to K-8 classrooms.
+I am currently a resident teaching artist with the Walnut Street Theatre, where I am teaching Acting for Film/On-Camera Scene Study and Acting Fundamentals for both adults and children.
+As a teaching artist with the Walnut Street Theatre, I've taught in-person and virtual courses since March of 2020.
+Prior to this, I was partnered with Walnut Street Theater and Episcopal Community Services to bring Social Emotional Learning (SEL) infused lessons to K-8 classrooms.
 Through this we devise an original piece to be performed at the end of the residency.

-I am also serving with Mantua Theater Project, a program inspired by New York City's highly successful "52nd Street Project".
+I've also served with Mantua Theater Project for several years, a program inspired by New York City's highly successful "52nd Street Project".
 We bring "play-making" into the classrooms of schools where arts programming is scarce.
 We work one-on-one with students to create plays that explore their experiences and bring them to life on stage with professional actors at the end of our process!
 I've been both a performer and teaching artist with this program for 4 years, and I am so proud of the work we do.

 To learn more about these programs and services, please visit their respective websites linked above!